 SELECT EID, SALARY INTO TAB1 FROM EMPLOYEE WHERE 1 = 0

 When we execute the above query it will create a new table without records from an existing table.

-In this article, I try to explain most frequently asked basic SQL Server Interview Questions and Answers.
-I hope this article will help you with your need.
+In the next article, I am going to discuss the most frequently asked SQL Server Temporary Tables Interview Questions with answers.
+Here, in this article, I try to explain most frequently asked basic SQL Server Interview Questions and Answers.
+I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.No HTML was returned.